dgretton/auxpump/README.md

 Lightweight Python package to interface with custom peristaltic pump array used in concert with Hamilton liquid handling robots in directed evolution and related bioautomation experiments.

+Developed for use with [pyhamilton](https://github.com/dgretton/pyhamilton), Python for Hamilton liquid handling robots.

 Referenced in:

 - [A high-throughput platform for feedback-controlled directed evolution](https://www.biorxiv.org/content/10.1101/2020.04.01.021022v1), _preprint_